Wedding Photographers Pittsburgh Style Guide

 There’s a ton of wedding planning blogs out there that will list all of the necessary “wedding day shots” that couples should ask for the entire day.
 When it comes to Pinterest photo inspiration, family group photo lists & special requests shots, I’m always more than happy to accommodate with including those requests in my day of picture taking.
 In terms of a full wedding day shot list, I’d like to mention that those can turn out to be more of a hindrance than a help.
 It’s mainly because events of a wedding day are moving at such a fast pace that my focus would be more on the list itself, rather than on the events unfolding in real time (ex. natural candids, people’s expressions, and unpredictable actions).
 Throughout the years of crafting my style, I feel that I do my best work when I’m free to flow with the events as they unfold.
 This approach allows me to be the most creative and will give you true photojournalistic coverage of your wedding day.

-If you have any general or specific questions about how my style of photography can fit into your day please feel to contact me.
-I’d be happy to answer any questions you may have.
+I encourage you to connect with me as you narrow down your google search for Wedding photographers Pittsburgh.
+If you have any general or specific questions about how my style of photography can fit into your day I’d be eager to start the conversation with you!